jeroen-huizer-conclusion/HelpTextTooltip/README.md

 =============

 ## Description
-Add a runtime configurable, lazily loaded title-text (i.e. a mouseover text) to form labels.
+Add a runtime configurable, lazily loaded title-text (i.e. a mouseover text) to various page elements.

 ## Features
 * Runtime configurable help texts, stored in an entity of your choosing